nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'filename',
-      file_status = true,   -- displays file status (readonly status, modified status) path = 0,             -- 0 = just filename, 1 = relative path, 2 = absolute path
+      file_status = true, -- displays file status (readonly status, modified status) path = 0,           -- 0: just filename
+                          -- 1: relative path
+                          -- 2: absolute path

-      shorting_target = 40, -- Shortens path to leave 40 space in the window
+      shorting_target = 40, -- shortens path to leave 40 spaces in the window
-                            -- for other components.
-Terrible name any suggestions? symbols = {
+                            -- for other components. (terrible name, any suggestions?) symbols = {
-        modified = '[+]',      -- when the file was modified
-        readonly = '[-]',      -- if the file is not modifiable or readonly unnamed = '[No Name]', -- default display name for unnamed buffers }
+        modified = '[+]',      -- text to show when the file is modified readonly = '[-]',      -- text to show when the file is non-modifiable or readonly unnamed = '[No Name]', -- text to show for unnamed buffers }
     }
   }